From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Empirical Evaluation

 \paragraph{Synthetic Experiments.} The results indicate that (a) {\sl oracle accuracy:} NCM \eqref{eqn:estimated-NCM} achieves oracle-level accuracy under small noise of CF pairs ($\varepsilon = 0, 1$), as if the model were trained directly on the test domain (see \Cref{fig:synthetic-fewshot}). (b) {\sl Few-shot CF pairs:} we observe that only $k = \mathcal{I}(\mathcal{F_\mathcal{E}}) = 20$ oracle CF pairs are required to correctly identify the spurious space, achieving the best possible performance.
 When the noise is small ($\varepsilon=1$), the performance remains optimal.
 However, as the noise become larger ($\varepsilon = 5,10$), the performance degrades, as predicted by \Cref{thm:l2_loss}. (c) {\sl Trade-off effect of $r$:} we fix the number of noisy CF pairs as $k=100$ and evaluate the effect of varying the subspace rank $r$ on test accuracy (see \Cref{fig:synthetic-r}) under different noises.
 For small noise levels ($\varepsilon = 0, 1$), we observe monotonically decreasing in-domain test accuracy and the arch shape test accuracy curves (cf. \Cref{thm:l2_loss} (ii)), showing the trade-off effect of $r.$ The best performance achieves when $r\approx\mathcal{I}(\mathcal{F_E}).$ In this case of large noise ($\varepsilon=5,10$), the noise makes truncated SVD decomposition more prone to preserving some spurious features while removing some invariant features, so a slightly aggressive selection of $r$ yields better results.

-\paragraph{Real-world Dataset.} We present the results of NCM \eqref{eqn:estimated-NCM} on three representative real-world datasets.
+\paragraph{Real-world Dataset.} We present the results of NCM \eqref{eqn:estimated-NCM} on two representative real-world datasets.
 ColoredMNIST \citep{arjovsky2019invariant} is a semi-synthetic dataset, but is widely recognized as difficult due to strong \emph{accuracy on the inverse line effect} \citep{gulrajani2021in, salaudeen2024domain}.
-PACS \citep{li2017deeper} is included to evaluate performance in the absence of counterfactual (CF) pairs.
 Waterbirds-CF is a highly imbalanced dataset, where the minority group consists of only 240 samples.
 We construct CF pairs by matching these with 240 randomly selected samples from the majority group of original (See \Cref{app:waterbirds-dataset} for detail).
 This dataset is used to highlight the robustness of our method in this domain-imbalance scenario.